wireapp/wire-docs/src/how-to/install/demo-wiab.md

 - Wire-account-pages, user account management (a few pages relating to e.g. password reset), team-settings page
 - Email relay service i.e. demo-smtp
 - Group calling component i.e. coturn
-- Ephemeral datastores in k8s
+- Ephemeral datastores
 - A cert-manager with `letsencrypt` as `issuser`.
 As an alternative to providing your own certificate, you may want to allow for automated certificate issuing through Let’s Encrypt.

 ### What will not be installed?

 - notifications over native push notifications via [FCM](https://firebase.google.com/docs/cloud-messaging/)/[APNS](https://developer.apple.com/notifications/)
 - persistent datastores in k8s
-- highly available k8s cluster
+- highly availablity

 ### Diagram
 The flow diagram of the Demo setup: